Kinoko

 As a kuparkuke, Kinoko’s not the materialistic sort, and generally-speaking possessions mean very little to him.

 With that said, he dearly adores his beloved star ship.
 Custom-built to his exact specifications, the star ship is equipped with all the tools and functions he needs to do all the things he loves most.
 Its onboard computer assists him in navigating space and finding interesting new waypoints.
 A built-in scanning system can detect any recorded living species and tell him everything he needs to know about them.
-It transforms into a car for terrestrial travel, and it’s roomy enough for a companion.
+It transforms into a car for terrestrial travel, and it’s roomy enough for all his starsprite companions.
 Best of all, it’s star-shaped and it shoots rainbow jets of fuel from its thrusters, enabling Kinoko to cruise around space in style!

 Back on Fungaia, Kinoko still has a mushroom house waiting for him, should he ever choose to return.
 Except for small things like their clothes and accessories, the kuparkukes of the Enoki tribe don’t really own things in the same way that we do.
 Instead, their mushroom homes are considered gifts from Fungaia which are kept under the stewardship of the tribe.
 They cannot be owned, and they have no monetary value.
 They are assigned freely to kuparkukes, so that everyone has warm shelter and a roof over their head.